silentorb/business-solutions/continuous-signal-speculation.md

 ### Positions

 * A CSSP user can open any number of positions
-* Each position belongs to a single signal
+* Each position refernces a single signal
-* The owner of a position can close a position at any time, though there is less need for closing CSSP positions than there is in traditional speculative financial platforms
+* The owner of a position can close a position at any time, though there is less need for closing CSSP positions than there is in a traditional speculative financial platform
   * CSSP positions only really needs to be closed when they are no longer needed and have become clutter

-### Balances

-* Each CSSP user has an account balance
-* The account balance is a numeric value
-* The account balance represents funds that user owns which are not tied to a position as collateral
-* Users can deposit and withdraw funds into their account balance
-* Users can move transfer funds from their account balance and into positions as collateral
-* In certain cases described below, the platform will transfer winnings to a users account balance

 ### Collateral